Self-Assesment Tax Returns At Our Ipswich Accountancy

 When is the deadline of the Self-Assessment Tax Return?

-The deadline for self-assessment tax returns is slightly different in every tax year, meaning that the dates may be different for the new tax year.
-However, to give you a rough idea, we will explain the deadlines for the 2020/2021 tax year.
+The deadline for self-assessment tax returns is slightly different in every tax year, meaning that the dates may change for the new tax year.
+However, to give you a rough guideline, we will explain the deadlines for the 2023/2024 and 2024/2025 tax year.

 What happens if you are late with the submission of your Tax Return?